FTC Disclosure - If you make a purchase through a link on this site, we may receive a small commission on the

 First Training Bra - When the time comes for a starter bra it’s an exciting and unique time in a young girl's life - an important signal that she's maturing into womanhood.

 Not sure how to approach it?
-No worries.
+No worries, we're here to help.

 It’s easy to make her first bra shopping experience memorable and fun; just follow along with these easy tips that show you how to let her know when it's time, and how to do it in a way that makes her feel special and confident.